 When ignition coils malfunction, they cause a misfire in a single cylinder and also throw a check engine light.
 If your check engine light is on and you’re noticing a delay in acceleration, there is a solid chance that your ignition coils are on their way out.
 If ignored, this issue can damage the fine grid of the catalytic converter which results in additional repair costs and headaches.

 BMW E39 Engine Issues

-Considered some of the best all-around and versatile models ever made, BMW E39 models can do it all; they’re outstanding when it comes to long commutes and family vacations, and also able to take on thrilling track days.
-While these models are highly regarded, the did come with numerous engine-related issues that need to be maintained closely.
+Considered some of the best all-around and versatile models ever made, BMW E39 models can do it all.
+They’re outstanding when it comes to long commutes and family vacations, and also able to take on thrilling track days.
+While these models are highly regarded, they did come with numerous engine-related issues that need to be maintained closely.